This Fact Sheet is not relevant in your region

 This can also lead to disconnection of your supply at short notice, or no notice in some cases.
 However, the supplier has to take account whether anyone in the household is a pensioner, disabled or has a long-term medical condition.
 Disconnection must not take place during the winter months and can only be used as a last resort for non-payment of debt which arose from a theft.

 Defending yourself against an accusation of theft can seem daunting.
-You should get legal advice and contact the Citizens Advice consumer service.
+You should get legal advice and contact Advice Direct Scotland's energy advice service.
 See the Useful contacts section for details or contact us for advice.

 To get reconnected after disconnection for unpaid debt, you will have to pay the original energy debt, a reconnection fee and any administrative costs you have been charged, as long as they are reasonable.
 You may also have to pay a security deposit before your supplier will agree to supply you again if you don’t want a prepayment meter.
 You cannot be asked to pay a security deposit if you agree to have a prepayment meter.